How to Pack Smart for International Travel

 If you're not already using them, packing cubes will change your life.
 These zippered containers help you compress and organize your clothes inside your suitcase.
 Use separate cubes for shirts, pants, underwear, and accessories.
 This makes it easy to find what you need without rummaging through your entire bag.
 Plus, packing cubes help keep your clothes wrinkle-free.

 Rolling your clothes saves space and reduces wrinkles.
 Lay each item flat, fold in the sleeves (if any), and tightly roll it up.
-This method compresses the fabric, making it easier to fit more into your suitcase.
+This method compresses the fabric.
+It makes it easier to fit more into your suitcase.
 Rolling is great for shirts, pants, skirts, and even dresses.

 When planning your wardrobe, think about versatile pieces that can be mixed and matched.
 Choose neutral colors that can be easily combined to create multiple outfits.
 For example, a pair of dark jeans can be dressed up with a blazer and blouse or dressed down with a t-shirt and sneakers.
 A simple black dress can be worn alone or layered with sweaters and scarves.